complaints

 • any action taken since receipt of complaint.

-As the complaint has been received by MSD, your RCM is responsible for providing the written response to the young person.
-The RCM will send a letter to the young person that outlines the outcome and contains information about what they can do or who to contact if they are still dissatisfied.
+As the complaint has been received by MSD, your Regional Contract Manager is responsible for providing the written response to the young person.
+The Regional Contract Manager will send a letter to the young person that outlines the outcome and contains information about what they can do or who to contact if they are still dissatisfied.

-If the young person is not happy with the outcome of their complaint, they can take the matter to:
+If the young person is not happy with the outcome of their complaint, they can take the matter to their local member if parliament, the Ombudsman, or the Privacy Commissioner.